The data analyst is responsible for helping to distill an organization's technical data in a way that is meaningful to business decision makers.

 A data analyst (or business analyst, as the position is sometimes called) appears to have solid job opportunities over the next decade.
 The U.S. Bureau of Labor Statistics (BLS) puts data analysts under "market research analysts," and projects the field to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.

-Use the Robert Half Technology Salary Calculator to find salary range information specific to your city.
+Use the Salary Guide to find the latest data analyst salary information specific to your city.

 Getting a data analyst job